-The following article, written by Radial President and CEO Peter Janis, first appeared in the January 2011 edition of Live Sound International.
+The following article first appeared in the January 2011 edition of Live Sound International.

 What type of direct box works best for bass guitar?
 The answer is easy: it depends.
 In fact, more than anything else, it depends on the type of bass that the DI is going to be used with.